 Mouse chew cards are most reliable when alternative food is scarce.
 They should be soaked in canola or linseed oil and set out in-paddock overnight.
 The proportion of the card that has been chewed by mice is recorded when it is collected the following day.

-The GRDC has produced a chew card template and instructions that can be downloaded here.
+The GRDC has produced a chew card template and instructions that can be downloaded on their website.

 Active Burrow Counts